 WHAT YOU MAY EXPERIENCE WHEN REPORTING SEXUAL HARASSMENT

 According to a 2018 study, nearly 70% of all employees who report sexual harassment face some form of retaliation by their employer.
 Understandably, you may feel nervous about reporting sexual harassment to your employer for fear of retaliation.
-But you are not alone, and our Los Angeles sexual harassment attorneys will stand up against any retaliation by your employer.
+But you are not alone, and our sexual harassment lawyers in Los Angeles will stand up against any retaliation by your employer.
 At Pimentel Law, we have a long and successful track record of winning sexual harassment and retaliation cases.
 If you have been retaliated against for reporting sexual harassment, we can get you financially compensated for all of your emotional and financial losses and even get you reinstated if you have been fired.

 STAND UP AGAINST SEXUAL HARASSMENT TODAY

 Sexual harassment is a bane on our society and keeps its victims from realizing their fullest potential.
 However, thanks to the #MeToo and #TimesUp movement, social awareness of sexual harassment is at an all-time high, and victims of sexual harassment are more empowered than ever before to speak out against it.
 Speak out against sexual harassment and hold your employer accountable for its actions by calling our Sexual harassment attorneys in Los Angeles today.
 At Pimentel Law, we have over 10 years of experience helping victims of sexual harassment stand up against sexual harassment.